 This support consists of giving supervision, care, and training for professionals attending to a person’s complicated care needs.

-Qualifications needed: Current AHPRA registration, expertise in the field, proof of clinical supervision and professional development participation as mandated by the relevant professional organization, and registration as a registered or enrolled nurse.
+Qualifications needed: Current AHPRA registration, expertise in the field, proof of clinical supervision and professional development participation as mandated by the relevant professional organisation, and registration as a registered or enrolled nurse.

 0115: Daily Duties and Shared Housing